lizerdingaan/Enviro-Bank_FileConverter/README.md

 - Introducing more objects
 - Decoupling the `parseCsv()` method.
 The method is too big and is impossible to test
 - Providing a proper error messages for other failures that may occur
+- Ignore case in the path param values to avoid false negatives